Fast Symbolic Integer-Linear Spectra: Future Directions

 \section{Future Directions}

-A similar treatment for eigenvectors is equally important and needed.
-Generating a closest suitable matrix still requires expert knowledge for distance norm selection and application, so a procedural method for inferring $\mathbb{Z}$-linear matrices would be useful.
-We suspect that extensions of complex numbers such as quaternions could decrease runtime by storing variables in more than just one imaginary component.
-We look forward to progress in computing fast eigenvalues with complex algebraic structure through novel means of encrypting symbolic terms in a numeric context.
+A similar treatment for eigenvectors is equally important.
+Generating a closest suitable matrix still requires expert knowledge for distance norm selection and usage, so a procedural method for inferring best-fit $\mathbb{Z}$-linear matrices would be useful.
+Developed understanding of generalized eigenvalue structures is needed.
+We suspect that more efficient encodings could decrease the required number of batches.
+We look forward to progress in computing fast eigenvalues with complex algebraic structure through novel means of encoding symbolic terms in a numeric context.